basst314/ngx-webcam/README.md

 # Ngx-Webcam
-A simple Angular 4+ Webcam-Component - pure &amp; minimal, no Flash-Fallback.
-[Demo](https://basst314.github.io/ngx-webcam/?)
+A simple Angular 4+ Webcam-Component - pure &amp; minimal, no Flash-Fallback. <a href="https://basst314.github.io/ngx-webcam/?" target="_blank">Demo</a>

 **Plug-and-play.** This library contains a single webcam-module which can be imported into nearly every Angular 4+ project.